-- 1. All performances will be submitted for evaluation through Flip (flip.com). - Registrants will receive usernames and access information for the contest's Flip group following the close of registration on November 15. - 3.
-Each performer will be responsible for submitting their own performance video. - 4.
-Entrants may record their performance directly into Flip or may pre-record and upload their performance. - 5.
-Performers planning to upload their submission should recognize that Flip has file type and size limitations. - 6.
-MTA is not responsible for corrupted or unwatchable videos. - 7.
+- 1. All performances will be submitted for evaluation via links on the 2IEs entries organizer. - 2.
+Teachers will be responsible for submitting accurate links to their students' performance videos. - 3.
+Entrants will pre-record and upload their performances to the internet. - a.
+Entrants are encouraged to upload to YouTube, Google Drive, or DropBox. - b.
+Teachers should ensure that all videos are accessible to be viewed by anyone with the link. - 4.
+MTA is not responsible for corrupted or unwatchable videos, including links with restricted view access. - 5.
 Entrants should preview their upload prior to final submission to ensure that everything is working correctly.